Sikov - stock.adobe.com

 While rules vary by country and region, health-related data is typically defined as data that is specific to the medical history of an individual.
 This can include such information as hospital records, diagnoses, procedures and any other health events.
-In the context of COVID-19, health information can refer to whether an individual has been diagnosed with COVID-19 or has been in contact with individuals that have been diagnosed with COVID-19.
+In the context of COVID-19, health information can refer to whether an individual has been diagnosed with COVID-19 or has been in contact with individuals who have been diagnosed with COVID-19.
 Health information also pertains to the individuals' personal and professional geographical movements.
 HR can typically capture this data by asking employees to provide the information, and HR or managers can also input this data on behalf of employees.

 In the United States, HIPAA manages the regulations around storage and use of employee health data.
-In the European Union (EU), GDPR provides more wide-ranging rules and regulations about storage of employee's personal data and the mechanisms for seeking acceptable consent to store data.
+In the European Union (EU), GDPR provides more wide-ranging rules and regulations about storage of employees' personal data and the mechanisms for seeking acceptable consent to store data.

 As an HR professional, you'll need to understand health data privacy rules.
-There are specific, national level regulations across countries and states within the EU, U.S. and other regions of the world.
+There are specific regulations across countries and states within the EU, U.S. and other regions of the world.
 These regions have clear legislation prohibiting employers from collecting certain employee health information and these rules can be a significant barrier to your plans to collect, store and process employee data -- even during the COVID-19 pandemic.

 Importance of data anonymization

 Safely storing personally identifiable information is critical and your team must work with the appropriate stakeholders -- such as information security teams -- to make that happen.